oil

 Influence

-Things named for oil include linoleum[16], a composite material[17]; Oil City[18], a city of Pennsylvania[19], in United States[20], founded in 1824[21]; Oildale[22], a census-designated place in the United States[23], in United States[24]; abura-age[25], a type of food or dish[26]; Biei[27], a town of Japan[28], in Japan[29], founded in 1915[30]; and Neftegorsk[31], a city or town[32], in Russia[33], founded in 1960[34].
+Things named for oil include linoleum[16], a composite material[17]; Oil City[18], a city of Pennsylvania[19], in United States[20], founded in 1824[21]; Oildale[22], a census-designated place in the United States[23], in United States[24]; Biei[25], a town of Japan[26], in Japan[27], founded in 1915[28]; abura-age[29], a type of food or dish[30]; and Neftegorsk[31], a city or town[32], in Russia[33], founded in 1960[34].

 Why It Matters

-oil ranks in the top 9% of product entities by monthly Wikipedia readership (804 views/month).[2] oil has Wikipedia articles in 30 language editions, a strong signal of global cultural recognition.[35] oil is known by 31 alternative names across languages and contexts.[36]
+oil has Wikipedia articles in 30 language editions, a strong signal of global cultural recognition.[2] oil is known by 31 alternative names across languages and contexts.[35]

-Entities named for oil include linoleum[16], a composite material[17]; Oil City[18], a city of Pennsylvania[19], in United States[20], founded in 1824[21]; Oildale[22], a census-designated place in the United States[23], in United States[24]; abura-age[25], a type of food or dish[26]; Biei[27], a town of Japan[28], in Japan[29], founded in 1915[30]; and Neftegorsk[31], a city or town[32], in Russia[33], founded in 1960[34].
+Entities named for oil include linoleum[16], a composite material[17]; Oil City[18], a city of Pennsylvania[19], in United States[20], founded in 1824[21]; Oildale[22], a census-designated place in the United States[23], in United States[24]; Biei[25], a town of Japan[26], in Japan[27], founded in 1915[28]; abura-age[29], a type of food or dish[30]; and Neftegorsk[31], a city or town[32], in Russia[33], founded in 1960[34].